 How were you introduced to the Bahamas and what about that trip inspired you to keep coming back?

 My first trip to Nassau was honestly the first time I had ever been on a plane!
-Me, my mom, and best friend went.
-We just found a cheap flight and decided to go – I think I was 18 at the time.
-Everything was so beautiful; the beaches, the people.
+Me, my mom, and my best friend went.
+We just found a cheap flight and decided to go.
+I think I was 18 at the time.
+Everything was so beautiful—the beaches and the people.
 Everything was better than I pictured and exactly how it looked in the movies!

 You’re an entrepreneur in more ways than one!
 Was joining the “short term rental” community and entrepreneurial decision or a side effect of owning a beach-front condo?